cuber/ngx_http_google_filter_module/README.md

 #### Description ####
 `ngx_http_google_filter_module` is a filter module which makes google mirror much easier to deploy.
-The regular expression, uri locations and other complex configurations have been built-in already.
+Regular expressions, uri locations and other complex configurations have been built-in already.
 The native nginx module ensure the efficiency of handling cookies, gstatic scoures and redirections.
 Let's see how `easy` it is to setup a google mirror.
 ```nginx